• Frequently Asked Questions

 • Lead-free zone!
 Kiwi Underglaze is 100% lead-free—always has been, always will be.

 Silica superstar: silica helps give your finished glazes transparency, durability and stability, it’s amazing stuff!
 But it’s best kept in your glazes, not in the air where you can breathe it in.
-Luckily, our underglazes are liquid, which means less dust and less risk for you.
+Luckily, our underglazes are liquid, which means no dust and less risk for you.

 • Our underglaze range is designed primarily for the midfire range.
 It has a wider range in which it will harden on and be foodsafe, but as with all things ceramics – whether it is clay, glaze or underglaze, you are going to get different colours at different temperatures.
-That the boldest colour will be achieved at around cone 4-6 (midfire).
+The boldest colour will be achieved at around cone 4-6 (midfire).
 This is where the colours really pop!

 • When left unglazed and fired to around cone 06 (1000°C / 1800°F) or more, the colours assume a velvet matte appearance.
 This is a good surface for sculptural forms and as a decorating effect where glazing is not essential.